Moving Sampling Physics-informed Neural Networks induced by Moving Mesh PDE: Implement of MS-PINN

-It is worth noting that in the formal training stage, we did not reinitialize the parameters of PINN, but inherited the parameters from the pre-training, which does help in the convergence of the loss function.
-Moreover, the loss functions of MMPDE-Net and PINN are independent; the loss function of MMPDE-Net is in the form of Eq.\ref{eq:MMPDE_loss} which consists of only one loss term based on MMPDE; the loss function of PINN is in the form of Eq.\ref{eq:L2_empiricalloss}, which generally consists of a residual loss term and a boundary loss term.
+It is worth noting that we do not reinitialize the parameters of the PINN during the formal training stage.
+Instead, we utilize the transfer learning technique in machine learning to inherit the parameters obtained from the pre-training, which does help the convergence of the loss function.
+Moreover, the loss functions of MMPDE-Net and PINN are independent; the loss function of MMPDE-Net is in the form of Eq \eqref{eq:MMPDE_loss} which consists of only one loss term based on MMPDE; the loss function of PINN is in the form of Eq \eqref{eq:L2_empiricalloss}, which generally consists of a residual loss term and a boundary loss term.

-Algorithm \ref{alg:MMPDE-PINN} gives the computational details and detailed procedure of MS-PINN in the two-dimensional case, and the corresponding flowchart is also given in Fig. \ref{fig:MMPDE-PINN}.
-In fact, the iterative algorithm in Section \ref{sec:MMPDE-Net-Iterations} can be applied to MS-PINN as well, by simply changing the single MMPDE-Net training in Algorithm \ref{alg:MMPDE-PINN} to multiple iterations of MMPDE-Net training (just like Algorithm \ref{alg:MMPDE-Net-iterations}).
-We will not go into details about this part, more details can be found in the examples in Section \ref{sec:Numericalsurvey}.
+MS-PINN is described in Algorithm \ref{alg:MMPDE-PINN} for the two-dimensional problem, and the corresponding flowchart is given in Fig \ref{fig:MMPDE-PINN}.
+In fact, the iterative algorithm in Section \ref{sec:MMPDE-Net-Iterations} can be applied to MS-PINN as well, by simply changing the single MMPDE-Net training in Algorithm \ref{alg:MMPDE-PINN} to multiple iterations of MMPDE-Net training (like Algorithm \ref{alg:MMPDE-Net-iterations}).
+We will not discuss further about this part, more details can be found in the numerical examples in Section \ref{sec:MS-PINN with the iterative MMPDE-Net algorithm}.